hyundai-robotics/doc-hrscript/book.md

 1. After importing the `enet` module, create an `ENet` object with the constructor.
 2. Set the IP address and port number with the member variables. (remote port setting is not needed.)
+   - `Caution: Ports 50000–50005 on the controller are pre-allocated lports and cannot be used.`
 3. Open the ethernet socket with the `open` member procedure, and calls `listen()`, `accept()` function.
 Check the status with the `state()` member variable.
 4. Transceiving with `send` and `recv` member procedure.
 5. Close the communication connection with the `close` member procedure.